-Turf Replacement Water Conservation Program - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, California law allows an exclusion from gross income for any amount received as a rebate, voucher, or other financial incentive issued by a public water system, as defined, local government, or state agency for participation in a turf replacement water conservation program.
-For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR).
+Guaranteed Income Pilot Program Payment Exclusion - Beginning on June 30, 2022, and before July 1, 2026, California law allows an exclusion from gross income for any payments received by an individual from a guaranteed income pilot program or project that receives a grant pursuant to California Welfare and Institution Code Section 18997.
+For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR), and see R&TC Section 17131.12.